Optimize a photographer's time

 Delegate and automate work not related to photography

-Within your work as a photographer, you know that there are certain tasks that you must carry out and that they have nothing to do with your passion for photography.
+Within your work as a photographer, you know that there are certain tasks that you must perform and that they have nothing to do with your passion for photography.
 Some of these tasks are:

 - Keep an eye on your photography business accounts, as for example: creating invoices, sending them to clients and the manager, closing each quarter, etc.